Canon 200mm f2.8 review

 There is no free lunch:

 Don’t expect the same quality with teleconverters.
 If you want to use it for birding the bare lens not convenient (you should be very close to small birds, paper thin depth of field, because of that focus should be very very precise, focal length is not enough), except for perhaps big birds from a hide.
 With a 2X teleconverter needs a lot of light, and I often ending up using iso 1600 without tripod, but the combination much smaller, lighter than the big primes (300f4, 400f5,6, 500f4, etc).
-If your main interest is birding, I think this lens good enough even with teleconverters.
+The quality with the 2x is similar like the Sigma 50-500 lens at 400mm.
+For birding with the 1,4X converter lots of time the setup is too short(280mm), with the 2x(400mm) optically not good enough.
+Interestingly with two converters stacked can be usable.

 General ideas about this lens in general: